Trullelmao/TheRealWaveDictionary/README.md

 When a wave brother says something is "New af" it means it's usually a regularly occuring thing.
 Can be used when someone is sarcastically suprised about something.

+[Bing] - object
+A bing is defined as a small cylindrical object.